merlot-education/merlot-pcm-app/docs/GDPR.md

 # GDPR Compliance Document

-The objective of this document is to detail, the data being stored and processed by the PCM.
+The objective of this document is to detail, the data being stored and processed by the Personal Credential Manager.

 ## What information is stored